dataset-ninja/sweet-pepper/README.md

-# sweet-pepper
+# Sweet pepper and peduncle segmentation

-Sweet Pepper and Peduncle Segmentation
+Sweet Pepper is a dataset for semantic segmentation, object detection, instance segmentation tasks.